 Adds a password used for hard disk encryption/decryption.
+If this method fails, the following error codes may be reported:

-• VBOX_E_PASSWORD_INCORRECT: The password provided wasn't correct for at least one disk using the provided ID.
+• VBOX\E\PASSWORD\INCORRECT: The password provided wasn't correct for at least one disk using the provided ID.

-5.15.3 addDiskEncryptionPasswords
+5.19.3 addDiskEncryptionPasswords

-ids List of identifiers for the passwords.
+void IConsole::addDiskEncryptionPasswords( [in] wstring ids[], ids List of identifiers for the passwords.
 Must match the identifier used when the encrypted medium was created.